Joxit/pelias-mapbox-gl-js/README.md

 -   Add marker to show results.
 The marker must be in the sprites of your style. (`opts.marker`: Object or Boolean `{ icon: 'marker-15', anchor: 'bottom' }`)
 -   Add polygon for localities objects from wof. (`opts.wof`: Object or Boolean)
 -   0 dependencies.
+-   Custom attributions (`opts.customAttribution`: String, can be HTML)

 ## [GitHub Pages](https://joxit.dev/pelias-mapbox-gl-js) and [Live Demo](https://joxit.dev/pelias-mapbox-gl-js/demo)